ionq/blqs/blqs/docs/concepts.md

               .then_block(MyBuilder().statement1())
               .else_block(MyBuilder().statement2().statement3())
 ```
-Similarly over in container land.
-In blqs we want to alleviate this problem an
+A similar problem occurs over in container land.
+In blqs we want to alleviate
-allow one to write
+this problem and allow one to write
 ```
 Statement1()
 if x < 1: